sheetedSquid/projectLandingPage/README.md

 # projectLandingPage

-Purpose of this project is to represent skills in cresting landing pages
+Purpose of this project is to represent skills in creating landing pages